 3. Shampoo (Your Scalp)

-Section your hair and shampoo each section (again, only the scalp).
+Section your hair and shampoo each section, focusing your energy at the scalp.
 When you’ve covered your whole scalp, let the water (and suds) run flow down your strands.

 Your hair will still be clean without that dry, squeaky clean feeling.
 And the pre-poo you added before will be an extra layer of protection.